sandeepmj/javascript-variables-comparison-operators/README.md

 But using JavaScript as a calculator is not the goal.
 Instead we want a way to hold numbers and other information that we can manipulate on the fly.

-## Variables

-Variables are placeholders for values.
-They can be any of the following:

--   **Numbers**
--   **Strings**, that are made up of letter, words, sentences, etc.
--   **Placeholders**, that receive their value from inputs, computations or concatenation of other variables.
--   **Arrays**, that holds a multiple values in one variable.
--   **Objects**, variables that hold interrelated data or info. (more on this in the advanced course!).
--   **Functions**, that you can call in one or more places in your code (more on this at some point this semester!).

 ## Variables at Work

 Back in the console, type `let x = 1000;` and hit enter.